Updated March 1, 2021

 In 2017, the Texas Legislature passed HB 3557, giving TDA authority to implement the PSR in Texas.
 But in adopting regulations to implement that authority, TDA has gone beyond the PSR in significant ways.
 The agency claims that it has authority to conduct physical inspections of all produce farms – including not-covered and qualified-exempt farms.
 The agency further claims authority to not only enforce the PSR on produce farms, but to enforce the other provisions of the Federal Food, Drug, & Cosmetic Act.
 And it has created a standard not found in the federal rule, “egregious conditions,” under which the subjective opinions of inspectors could impose enhanced and potentially ruinous penalties.

-FARFA’s proposed bill would explicitly limit TDA to implementing and enforcing the PSR, as was the intention of the 2017 law.
+FARFA’s proposed bill, which was filed on February 26 by Rep. Eddie Rodriguez as H.B.
+2397, would explicitly limit TDA to implementing and enforcing the PSR, as was the intention of the 2017 law.

 3. Healthy Soils for Healthy Communities